The Sit-In: Harry Belafonte Hosts The Tonight Show

 is a documentary that originally aired on Peacock

 Harry Belafonte was born Harold George Bellanfanti Jr. on March 1, 1927, in Harlem, New York City.
-He was best known for his calypso recordings of "Day-O (The Banana Boat Song)" "Jump in the Line (Shake, Senora)" "Jamaica Farewell", and "Mary's Boy Child" He was also a close confidant of Martin Luther King Jr. during the civil rights movement of the 1950s and 1960s.
-He is one of the few performers to have received an Emmy, Grammy, Oscar, and Tony, although he won the Oscar in a non-competitive category.
+He was best known for his calypso recordings of "Day-O (The Banana Boat Song)" "Jump in the Line (Shake, Senora)" "Jamaica Farewell", and "Mary's Boy Child" He was a close confidant of Martin Luther King Jr. during the civil rights movement of the 1950s and 1960s.
+He won three Grammy Awards, including a Grammy Lifetime Achievement Award, a Primetime Emmy Award, and a Tony Award.